ngjunsiang/laymansguide-src/season6/issue072/issue072.md

 # The data QuantCast gathers

 The end result looks like what a soulless Santa Claus would have managed to gather on its own.
-A Privacy International journalist sent a Data Subject Access Request to QuantCast for the data it has gathered on her^[1].
+A Privacy International journalist sent a Data Subject Access Request to QuantCast for the data it has gathered on her[^1].
 By her own analysis, QuantCast has “amassed […] more than 46 columns worth of data including URLs, time stamps, IP addresses, cookies IDs, browser information and much more.”
-Furthermore, the data she obtained “suggest that [it was obtained through] data brokers like Acxiom and Oracle, but also MasterCard and credit referencing agencies like Experian.”
+Furthermore, the data she received “suggest that [it was obtained through] data brokers like Acxiom and Oracle, but also MasterCard and credit referencing agencies like Experian.”

 Interestingly enough, first name, last name, Social Security identification, and other personally identifying information is hardly collected.
 Such information is of little interest to advertisers; it is too specific and tells them nothing about whether an ad can be served at you, to extract another click.